 “Hard times don’t create heroes.
 It is during the hard times when the “hero” within us is revealed.”
 Bob Riley

 Imagine fighting a war where your soldiers were dying, deserting, and quitting left and right.
 Think of your right hand man reporting to you but secretly jockeying to have you fired all along.
 Imagine battling without proper equipment because the enemy has managed to steal your guns and ammo.
-All this and George Washington remained strong.
-One of George’s famous quotes is “Real men despise battle but will never run from it.”
+Despite all this, George Washington remained strong.
+One of Washington’s famous quotes is “Real men despise battle but will never run from it.”
 He believed and practiced standing your ground.
 He also did not believe in excuses, tough it out.
 George Washington remarked “It is better to offer no excuse than a bad one.”
 He stood firm and tried.
 He did not always win.
 He lost many battles but he never gave up.
 In the end, his strength endured.

 We all make mistakes.
 Imagine had Washington lived in today’s times and received a DWI.
 Based on his strength of character and mantra of no excuses, it is safe to say he would have forgiven himself.
 No one is perfect.
 Don’t run from your mistakes, learn from them.
 As for the DWI and criminal defense legal issues, that is a whole different story.
 We, at the Coffey Firm, can help you with this.
 A DWI conviction is based on what the State can prove.
 Move forward in your personal life and know we are here for you.

 When people look for a Top DWI Attorney or Best DWI Attorney, they look for experience, certification, and respect in the legal community.
 Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD.
 She has been practicing for over 24 years and is an author of multiple DWI Defense textbooks.
 She is also a national and state-wide lecturer on the law.